Best Workout for Chest

 By rolling your shoulders back and squeezing your shoulder blades together you transfer the tension from your shoulders to your chest.
 As you press the weight up you should focus hard on squeezing your chest and developing the mind to muscle connection.

-Here’s a little tip – during all of your chest exercises have your workout buddy place their fingers where your trying to work your chest.
+Here’s a little tip – during all of your chest exercises have your workout partner place their fingers where your trying to work your chest.
 This helps increase the mind to muscle connection as it gives you a reference point to work with.

-Mistake #4 – Selecting the wrong exercises
+Mistake #4 – You’re Selecting The Wrong Exercises

-The Best Workout for Chest:
+This Is The Best Chest Workout

-Make sure to check out the Best Chest Exercises so you have an understanding of the following exercises that will be included into the workouts.
 You can perform these chest workouts with any split that you would like.
 I recommend working chest with back.
 However you can perform chest and biceps or chest and triceps.

 Chest Workout #1: